-Conveyor belts

-are yours safe to handle?
+REACH for safety Are your conveyor belts safe to handle?

-When REACH (Registration, Evaluation and Authorisation of Chemical substances) regulation EC 1907/2006, first came into force in June 2007, it is fair to say that it largely went unnoticed by the conveyor belt industry.
-After all, the possibly hazardous chemicals used to make thick, heavy rubber industrial conveyor belts could surely not pose a risk compared, say, to rubber products handled and used by the general public.
-Thanks largely to the benefit of 14 years of hindsight, most of us are now far more aware of the seriousness of such issues and the considerable duty of care we owe not only to our families and ourselves but also to our work colleagues.
+hen REACH (Registration, Evaluation and Authorisation of Chemical substances) regulation EC 1907/2006, first came into force in June 2007, it is fair to say that it largely went unnoticed by the conveyor belt industry.
+However, thanks largely to the benefit of 14-years of hindsight, most of us are now far more aware of the importance and reasoning behind such regulations and the enormous duty of care we owe not only to our families and ourselves but equally to work colleagues and customers.